In this extraordinary television programme, President Barack Obama interviews Sir David Attenborough at the White House.

-The President had long been a huge admirer of Attenborough’s work.
-He grew up watching Attenborough’s films, and after 60 years exploring the globe Sir David has witnessed the changing natural world first-hand.
+The President has long been a huge admirer of Attenborough’s work, he grew up watching Attenborough’s films, and after 60 years exploring the globe Sir David Attenborough has witnessed the changing natural world first-hand.
 During this candid meeting, they discuss the future of the planet, their passion for nature and what can be done to protect it.

 “ Attenborough made the case for nature.
 Its value was beyond monetary ”